Learn Rule Of Thirds In Photography Under 5 Minutes

 rule of thirds

-your main AIM is to place your subject in one of these intersecting points.
+Your AIM should be to place your subject in one of these intersecting points.

 Why the rule of thirds is very important and popular??

-as you can see this kind of photography AIM is very easy to archive.
+As you can see in this kind of photography the AIM is very easy to achieve.

-the very first and important advantage of the rule of third is that it makes your image looks so steady and dynamic.
+The very first and most important advantage of the rule of thirds is that it makes your image look so steady and dynamic.

-if you capture images with this technique then you’re not only capturing your subject but instead, you’re also trying to cover more environmental kinds of things in your images.
+If you capture images with this technique then you’re not only capturing your subject but instead, you are also trying to cover more of the surroundings in your images.

-which is more important if you’re doing some kind of landscape of cinematography or even doing street photography.
+Which is more important if you’re doing some kind of landscape cinematography or even doing street photography.

-one thing which you always need to remember is that do not judge someone else or your images on the base of this rule.
+One thing that you always need to remember is not to judge someone else or your images on the base of this rule.

-so remember the rule of thirds is not necessary, it’s just one kind of concept which every photography needs to remember.
+So remember the rule of thirds is not necessary, it’s just one kind of concept which every photographer needs to remember.

 An Easy Trick To Capture Images Using The Rule Of Thirds

-here are some images which are captured with and without rule of thirds…
+Here are some images which are captured with and without the rule of thirds…

 rule of thirds